2csqd2/2csqd2.github.io/journal.md

 ### 4/13/2020
 I woke up at 8:30am and made coffee.
 Palmer woke-up at about 9am and Harper 9:30am.
 At about 10:30 I made breakfast burritos for all the kids.
 There were intermittent rain showers (heavy) all day, so no one spent much time outside.

-### 4/13/2020
+### 4/14/2020
-I woke up at 4:30am and placed a grocery order for Aldi-Instacart for delivery today.
-I left the house for work at 6am.
+I woke up at 4:30am to place a grocery order for Aldi-Instacart delivery on Wednesday.
+I left for work at about 5:30am and returned at 5pm.
+I brought home leftover lunch which Harper ate for dinner.
+Lachelle cooked for Palmer and Tyler.
+I put Palmer to bed and eventually went to sleep at about 11:30pm.

+### 4/15/2020
+I woke up at 5:30am to go to work.
+I returned home at ...